How PST Works for Auction Items in British Columbia

 When PST Applies

-BC law requires Trellis to charge PST on silent and live auction items that are sold in British Columbia.
+BC law requires Trellis to charge PST on taxable silent and live auction items that are sold in British Columbia.

 If your organization’s address (in the Org Profile) is in BC, your fundraiser will be considered based in BC, and PST will apply.
-You can update this in your Fundraiser Settings if you're a national organization running a fundraiser outside of BC.

 How PST is Calculated